Akuhana/CryptoAlerts/README.md

 DO NOT UNDER ANY CIRCUMSTANCES enable the withdrawal restriction.

+3. Download the application from [here](https://github.com/LePython/CryptoAlerts/releases/tag/v0.1-beta)

-3. Start the application and enter your API key and secret key.
+4. Start the application and enter your API key and secret key.
 You are now ready to set some price alerts.